 Can't pay your taxes?
 Here are 6 ways to cope

-In this Jan.
-14, 2017, photo, an online tax form is displayed on a computer at the offices of tax preparation firm Infinite Tax Solutions, in Boulder, Colo.
 Finding the cash to pay a larger-than-expected tax bill can be tricky, but tax pros say there are ways to deal with the surprise without having to pawn the family heirlooms.
+1. Take a deep breath.

 Add your comments below